tytydraco/yessleep/out/Hell_wasnt_real_Not_until_recently_Ive_been_there_and_theyve_given_me_permission_to_tell_you_about_it_Part_1.md

 Another octagonal office space.

-Another man behind a desk, dawdling over paperwork with a pair of windows behind him.
+Another man behind a desk, dawdling over paperwork.

 Another rug and another two doors: one straight in front of me, and one to my left.